EFTEC/PdoOne/README.md

 # Database Access Object wrapper for PHP and PDO in a single class

 PdoOne.
-It's a simple wrapper for PHP's PDO library compatible with SQL Server (2008 R2 or higher), MySql (5.7 or higher) and Oracle (12.1 or higuer).
+It's a simple wrapper for PHP's PDO library compatible with SQL Server (2008 R2 or higher), MySQL (5.7 or higher) and Oracle (12.1 or higher).

 This library tries to work as fast as possible.
 Most of the operations are simple string/array managements and work in the bare metal of the PDO library.